gozzarda/edurisc/README.md

-# EduRISC Instruction Set Architecture
+# EduRISC Instruction Set Architecture (version alpha 0.1)
 EduRISC is a RISC system intended for teaching computer theory.
 EduRISC is a 16-bit RISC system with a 16-bit address space of 16-bit words for 32,768 words (64 kiB) of total addressable space.
 Priority is given to ease of understanding while remaining sufficiently practical to give a sense of how real processors operate.